-Description: Pottery and Sculpture is a course in which students will explore a variety of hand-building and sculptural techniques.
-Introduction to the potter's wheel is covered as well as simple glaze methods.
-In addition to art production, students will use a variety of learning strategies including reading, responding, and analyzing to develop a deeper understanding of art.
+Description: Pottery and Sculpture is a course in which students will explore a variety of hand-building and sculptural techniques such as pinch, slab, and coil construction.
+Students will also be introduced to the potter's wheel as well as simple glaze methods.
+Students may research artists, develop ideas, and reflect on the creative process.

-Prerequisites: Art Foundations
+Prerequisites: Art Foundations or Intro to 3D Art